-By 2021, 21 percent of the school systems in the U.S. will have engaged their communities to develop and implement a Portrait of a Graduate.
+By 2021, 21 percent of school systems across the U.S. are engaging with their communities to develop and implement a Portrait of a Graduate.

 - What are the hopes, aspirations, and dreams that our community has for our young people?